Parmin/training/README.md

 ![Contents page](https://s3.amazonaws.com/edu-static.mongodb.com/training/images/instructor_note_in_guide.png)

 These are also available as presenter notes in the presenter's console for slides. **To activate the presenter's console, type the 'c' character while viewing a slide deck.** The slides window must have focus.
+Instructor notes, if they exist, appear below a slide in the presenter console.

 ![Contents page](https://s3.amazonaws.com/edu-static.mongodb.com/training/images/presenter_console.png)

-Note that instructor notes, if they exist, appear below a slide in the presenter console.

 You may advance slides in either the presenter console or the slide deck itself.
 They are synced.

 ![Contents page](https://s3.amazonaws.com/edu-static.mongodb.com/training/images/presenter_console_with_corresponding_slide.png)

+Please explore the instructor guide, slides, and presenter's console.